How to Install UNRAR on Debian (13, 12, 11)

 • Scan extracted content with a malware scanner if available (for example, ClamAV: sudo apt install clamav then clamscan -r extracted_directory)

-Fix Common Unrar Errors
+Fix Common Unrar Errors on Debian

-Remove Duplicate Installations
+Remove Duplicate Unrar Installations on Debian

 If you installed both packages, each uses a different binary name: RARLAB’s package installs unrar (technically a symlink to unrar-nonfree), and unrar-free installs unrar-free.
 There is no direct file conflict, but keeping both is redundant.
 Remove the one you do not need: